The Social Assistance Summaries series tracks the number of recipients of social assistance (welfare payments) in each province and territory.

 - Single households by sex;

-- Adults beneficiaries by age category; and
+- Adult beneficiaries by age group; and

 - Percentage of cases receiving employment income.